ejplatform/ej-server/docs/dev-docs/environment-variables.rst

 DJANGO_DEBUG (False):
     Setting DEBUG=True, display a traceback when Django encounters an error.
-This configuration is useful in staging environment, but should never be enabled in the final production build.
+This configuration is useful in a staging environment, but should never be enabled in the final production build.

 DJANGO_DB_URL (psql://<user>:<password>@postgres:5432/<dbname>):
     Describes the connection with the Postgres database.
 The default unsafe values are ``user = password = dbname = "ej"``.
-You can change to other databases (e.g., sqlite:///path-to-db-file). **Warning:** The way Django parses this string puts some limitations on valid passwords.
+You can change to other database types or configurations (e.g., sqlite:///path-to-db-file). **Warning:** The way Django parses this string puts some limitations on valid passwords.
 Stay safe and use only letters and numbers in the password.

 Security